LJL1830/HPC_guide/README.md

 The `model_env` described below is designed for **FengWu**.
 Other Earth2Studio models may require different optional packages, PyTorch or CUDA versions, and system libraries.
 Before running another model, check that model's installation instructions and add its required dependencies to `model_env`.

+> [!WARNING]
+> `model_requirements.txt` is a record of the existing cluster environment.
+It contains cluster-specific versions and temporary build paths such as `file:///tmp`.
+Do not treat it as a general one-command installer on another account or cluster.
+Ask the project administrator to review it when rebuilding the full model environment.
+>
 ## 8. Load the Model Modules

 Start from a clean module stack: